The CultureShift™ Formula Explained

 Get the book: Shift

 Everyday actions leaders can take to shift culture.
-Practical, grounded and written for leaders who are responsible for making culture work.
+Practical, grounded and written for leaders who want to act.

 Buy Shift